 Datastar Templates #

-Templates rendered by Datastar can modify DOM fragments, update signals, execute JavaScript and run actions.
+Templates rendered by Datastar can modify DOM fragments, update signals, execute JavaScript and run controller actions in Craft.

 Datastar templates should only be called by the functions above, and never included directly.
 If you find yourself wanting to reuse functionality between Datastar and non-Datastar templates, you should abstract it into a template partial and use the include() function.